rebelsky/csc207c/_labs/unit-testing.md

 b.
 You should see a icon on the left side of your VSCode window that looks a bit like a beaker.
 Click on it.

 c.
-You should see a "Play" button (a right facing triangle) within `lab-unit-testing-vscode`.
+You should see a "Play" button (a right facing triangle) within `lab-unit-testing-maven`.
 Click it.
 Observe what happens.

 d.
 You may have noted that the successful test succeeded and nothing happened with the failing test.
 That's because there was no `@Test` annotation before the failing test.
 Add it.

 e.
 Try clicking the "Play" button again.
 Observe what happens.

 f.
-Remove the `@Test` annotation.
+Remove the `@Test` annotation from the failing test.

 ### Exercise 2: More experiments

 a.
-Create a new method that looks like the following:
+In `TestSampleMethoeds`, create a new method that looks like the following:

 ```java
   public void test2() {